Army Marketplace for the Acquisition of Professional Services (MAPS)

 - Management and Advisory Services: (Acquisition and Strategic Planning, Financial Services, Training Services, Education Services, Program Management, Quality Assurance, and Risk Management)

-- Emerging IT Services: Intelligent Automation (Artificial Intelligence (AI)/Robotic Pre-Automation), Infrastructure, Services Platform, and Infrastructure Cloud Services, Component Framework, Big Data and Big Data Analytics Data Services, Quantum Computing, IT RDT&E, Business Process Reengineering (BPR), Network/Systems Operation and Maintenance Enterprise, Integration and Consolidation Information Technology Services, Cybersecurity Services, Telecommunications/Systems Operation and Maintenance
+- Emerging IT Services: Big Data and Big Data Analytics Data Services, Quantum Computing, Business Process Reengineering (BPR), Network/Systems Operation and Maintenance Enterprise, Integration and Consolidation Information Technology Services, Cybersecurity Services

 - Foundational IT Services: Help Desk Support, Independent Verification and Validation (IV&V), IT Education and Training, IT Supply Chain Management, IT Management Services, IT Services